OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

 CentOS/RHEL/Fedora
 ------------------

-To add OpenNebula repository execute the following as user ``root``:
+To add OpenNebula repository, execute the following as user ``root``:

 **CentOS/RHEL 7**